mskim/rlayout/README.md

 		- cd into_users_folder && rake
 			- rake pulls
 			- triggers DRb
-			- DRb generate pdf markdown2pdf
+			- DRb generate pdf process_markdown_files
 			- after successful pdf generation, push it back to repo
 	- once it is in the repo, waits for user to pull
 	- users pulls the updated pdf version